NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2019-05-09-keep-crashing-daemons-running-on-freebsd/index.md

     /path/to/clone/freebsd-daemon-keeper
 {{< /highlight >}}

-Lastly, for the sake of convenience, it can be copy-pasted directly from here, which is strongly discouraged due to [Pastejacking Exploitation Technique](https://github.com/dxa4481/Pastejacking):
+Alternatively, it can be copy-pasted directly from here, which is strongly discouraged due to [Pastejacking Exploitation Technique](https://github.com/dxa4481/Pastejacking):

 {{< codeblock lang="sh" title="daemon-keeper.sh" line_numbers="true" >}}
 #!/usr/bin/env sh